Journal of a Residence on a Georgian Plantation in 1838–1839: Background

 While living in Philadelphia, Kemble became familiar with the abolitionist teachings of the Quakers and began to question the source of her husband's wealth.
 He convinced her to visit the plantation with him and believed that would help her see the plantation system sympathetically.
 The family travelled to the plantation in 1838, and Kemble journaled about the living and working conditions of the enslaved people on the plantation, becoming increasingly abolitionist herself, which resulted in tensions between her and her husband.

 Butler threatened to deny Kemble access to their two daughters if she published anything of her observations about the plantation conditions.
 The couple divorced in 1849.
-Butler was awarded custody of their children, and forbid Kemble from seeing them.
+Butler was awarded custody of their children, and forbade Kemble from seeing them.

 Journal

 The Journal documents Kemble's initial experiences of appreciating aspects of plantation life with the exception of "the one small thing of 'the slavery'" and her growing horror with the system.
 She writes about conversations with enslaved people and her attempts to intercede with her husband on behalf of the people enslaved on his plantations.

 The unpublished account was read widely by abolitionists before the Civil War.
 Kemble had been reluctant to publish it because of ongoing tensions with her former husband, but when the Civil War started, and Britain supported the Confederacy, she decided to publish to try to change Britain's views of the Confederacy, the war, and the Emancipation Proclamation.